Map commerce fields

 .

 In this case, you can use the standard commerce fields catalog mapping of the catalog configuration to map the standard commerce fields to the metadata available in your source.
-This mapping will be replicated at the source level.

 You uploaded the following product data to your Catalog source: